microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuresentinel/_index.md

     > **NOTE: The Jumpstart scenarios are designed with as much ease of use in-mind and adhering to security-related best practices whenever possible.
 It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://docs.microsoft.com/azure/role-based-access-control/best-practices)**

-## Onboarding Azure Sentinel
+## Onboarding Microsoft Sentinel

-Azure Sentinel uses the Log Analytics agent to collect Windows and Linux server's log files and forwards them to Azure Sentinel, the data collected is stored in a Log Analytics workspace.
+Microsoft Sentinel uses the Log Analytics agent to collect Windows and Linux server's log files and forwards them to Microsoft Sentinel, the data collected is stored in a Log Analytics workspace.
 Since you cannot use the default workspace created by Microsoft Defender for Cloud, a custom one is required and you could have raw events and alerts for Defender within the same custom workspace as Sentinel.

-* You will need to create a dedicated Log Analytics workspace and enable the Azure Sentinel solution on the top of it.
-For that you can use this [ARM template](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azuresentinel/arm/sentinel-template.json) that will create a new Log Analytics Workspace and define the Azure Sentinel solution and enable it for the workspace.
+* You will need to create a dedicated Log Analytics workspace and enable the Microsoft Sentinel solution on the top of it.
+For that you can use this [ARM template](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azuresentinel/arm/sentinel-template.json) that will create a new Log Analytics Workspace and define the Microsoft Sentinel solution and enable it for the workspace.
 To automate the deployment edit the ARM template [parameters file](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azuresentinel/arm/sentinel-template.parameters.json), provide a name and location for your workspace:

     ![Screenshot showing Azure ARM template](./03.png)